Karakoram Highway: Pakistani section

 At 806 km in length, the Pakistani section of the highway starts at Abbottabad, although the N-35 of which KKH is now part, officially starts from Hasan Abdal.
 The highway meets the Indus River at Thakot and continues along the river until Jaglot, where the Gilgit River joins the Indus River.
+The Baltistan Highway links Skardu to Karakoram Highway at Jaglot.
 This is where three great mountain ranges meet: the Hindukush, the Himalayas, and the Karakoram.
 The western end of the Himalayas, marked by the ninth highest peak in the world, Nanga Parbat, can be seen from the highway.
 The highway passes through the capital of Gilgit–Baltistan, Gilgit, and continues through the valleys of Nagar and Hunza, along the Hunza River.
 Some of the highest mountains and famous glaciers in Karakoram can be seen in this section.
 The highway meets the Pakistani-Chinese border at Khunjerab Pass.

 Karakoram Highway reconstruction

 Highlighted in red is the route of National Highway 35, which is to be completely rebuilt and upgraded under the CPEC agreement.
 Highlighted in blue is the 175 km road between Gilgit and Skardu which is to be upgraded to a four-lane highway.

 As part of the $46 billion China Pakistan Economic Corridor, reconstruction and upgrade works on the Pakistani portion of the Karakoram Highway (KKH) are underway.
 The KKH spans the 806 km long distance between the China-Pakistan border and the town of Hasan Abdal.
 At Burhan Interchange near Hasan Abdal, the existing M1 motorway will intersect the Karakoram Highway.
 From there, access onwards to Islamabad and Lahore continues as part of the existing M1 and M2 motorways, while Hasan Abdal will also be at intersection of the Eastern Alignment, and the Western Alignment which will lead towards the port city of Gwadar.